-Welcome to the tutorial of the Advection problem using the Advection-Diffusion-Reaction (ADR) Solver in the Nektar++ framework.
-This tutorial is aimed to show the main features of the ADR solver in a simple manner.
+Welcome to the Advection Diffusion Reaction (ADR) Solver tutorial for the Nektar++ library.
+This tutorial is intended to show the main features of the ADR solver in a simple and user-friendly format.
 If you have not already downloaded and installed Nektar++, please do so by visiting nektar.info, where you can also find the User-Guide with the instructions to install the library.
 This tutorial requires:

 - Nektar++ ADRSolver and pre- and post-processing tools,

 - the open-source mesh generator Gmsh,

-- the visualisation tool Paraview or VisIt
+- the visualisation tool Paraview.